start

 ......

-On top of the previous 2DMarker video, we added thexr-particleElement, using the newly loaded mappointandboxShapeEmitter and other parameters to generate particles, the final effect is as follows (of course, limited to my art foundation effect is very general, I believe you can easily tune a burst of my 233):
+In addition to the previous 2DMarker video, we added thexr-particleelement and used the newly loadedpointandboxShapeemitters and other parameters to generate particles.
+The end result is as follows (which is limited to my very modest artistic foundation, of course, and I believe you can tune it up to blow me up 233):

-At the end of the main rendering, it still seems a little monotonous, lack of a clear sense of separation from the real world, this time can use full-screen post-processing to achieve some more fun effects:
+After the mainframe rendering is finished, it still seems to be somewhat monotonous and lacks a clear sense of separation from the real world, which is when full screen back-up can be used to achieve some more playful effects:

 ......